Mizo culture: Identity

 The Mizo people (Mizo hnam) are an ethnic group native to north-eastern India, western Burma (Myanmar) and eastern Bangladesh; this term covers several ethnic peoples who speak various Kuki-Chin languages.
 Though the term Mizo is often used to name an overall ethnicity, it is an umbrella term to denote the various tribes and clans, such as the Hmâr, Raltê, Lai, Lusei etc. A number of dialects are still spoken under the umbrella of Mizo;

 Historical settlements and distribution of Mizo Tribes and Clans in Mizoram State.

 The Mizos are united in identity by shared customs and origins of tribes claiming origin from the origin of Chhînlung.
 Thus, Mizos are classified as Chhînlung chhuak.
 The Mizos are both a nation and a tribe with various sub-classifications of groups within.

 The history of these tribes is varied, with the largest one being the Lusei.
 The Lusei migrated and established dominance in the Northern Lushai hills between 1840 and 1850.
 The Paihtê are spread between Northern Mizoram and Southern Manipur, the difference is that the Paihtê in Central Mizoram have lost their original language as opposed to Churachandpur and North-East Mizoram.
 The Hmâr people settled historically in the northern cities of Biate, Champhai and Vangchhia.
 Like the Lushai, they were composed of royal sub-clans and chiefdoms.
 The Maras in the South-East are known as Lakher by the Mizo.

-The Chakma people are split between South-West Mizoram and the Chittagong tracts in Bangladesh.
-Unlike other clans and tribes in Mizoram, they descend from the Arakan region of Burma, use the Chakma script and follow Buddhism instead of Christianity.